 A complaint was filed on August 20, 2020 against OneSpan and certain of its officers, asserting claims for purported violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act"), and SEC Rule 10b-5 promulgated thereunder, based on certain alleged material misstatements and omissions.
 The case is captioned Almendariz v.
 OneSpan Inc., et al., No. 1:20-cv-04906 (N.D.
 Ill.) (the "Securities Class Action").
 Specifically, the plaintiff in the Securities Class Action alleges, among other things, that certain statements about OneSpan's business were misleading because of defendants' failure to disclose that OneSpan purportedly had inadequate internal procedures and controls over financial reporting and related disclosures; and OneSpan purportedly downplayed the negative impacts of immaterial errors in its financial statements.
+On April 28, 2021, the Securities Class Action was dismissed by the court without prejudice.

 A complaint, related in subject matter to the Securities Class Action, was filed on October 23, 2020 against certain of OneSpan's officers and directors, and names OneSpan as a nominal defendant.
 The case is captioned Klein v.
 Boroditzky, et al., No. 1:20-cv-06310 (N.D.
 Ill.) (the "Derivative Action" and, collectively with the Securities Class Action, the "Litigation").
 The plaintiff asserts claims for breach of fiduciary duty, abuse of control and corporate waste, as well as a claim for contribution under Sections 10(b) and 21D of the Exchange Act, based on the same alleged wrongdoing pled in the Securities Class Action.
-We intend to defend against the Litigation vigorously.
+On February 16, 2021, on the parties' agreed motion, the court stayed the action pending a decision on the then-anticipated motion to dismiss in the Securities Class Action.
+On June 28, 2021 the Klein case was dismissed by the court without prejudice.